robsoncastilho/FluentBuilder/README.md

 ####1.
 With

-Allows setting values for writable properties (ie. properties must have 'set' with any kind of modifier)
+Allows setting values for writable properties (ie. properties must have 'set' with any kind of modifier):

-Sample:
 ```
 var newAddress = FluentBuilder<Address>
                   .New()